richwps/commons/wps-config/README.md

-wps-config
+wps-client-config
 ==========

-XML-based configuration of the WPS.
+XML-based configuration of the WPS-Client library.